 - Now lean forward so that your upper body leans against the backrest.

-- Keep the elbows slightly bent to avoid overextending them and reducing injury risks that are common .
+- Keep the elbows slightly bent to avoid overextending them and reduce injury risks that are common, according to MedicalNewsToday .

 - Slowly lower the dumbbells back down.

 2. Seated Dumbbell Rear Fly (3 sets of 8-10 reps)

 Another option on a bench, especially if you don't have an adjustable one, is seated rear deltoid flys:

 - Sit at the end of the bench with a dumbbell in each hand.

 - Tilt your body forward to a 45-degree angle.

 - Slowly lift the dumbbells in a wing-like motion and lift them up to shoulder height.

 - Then lower them down to the starting point and feel the tension on the rear deltoids.

 3. Dumbbell Rear Delt Pulls (3 sets of 8-10 reps)